 Students can meet individually with the Director to discuss study strategies and plans.
 Test prep resources including official practice tests from the Educational Testing Service and other items are also provided.

 Pre-vet students can pursue numerous research opportunities both on and off campus.
 Through the Hackman Scholars program, students receive funding to do full-time research with an F&M faculty member on campus during the summer.
 Since we are one of few liberal arts colleges with a vivarium, pre-vet students often work with the monkeys either for research or on a volunteer basis.

-For students interested in getting funding for their own research projects off campus, they can apply for the Hershfield-Rosenthal Endowed Scholarship for Off-Campus Summer Biomedical Research or the Rackow & Kaminsky Endowed Fellowship for Pre-Health Students.
+For students interested in getting funding for their own research projects off campus, they can apply for the Hershfield Biomedical Research Endowment or the Rackow & Kaminsky Endowed Fellowship for Pre-Health Students.
 This past summer, one pre-vet student received funding to assist on projects at the Drakenstein Lion Park in Africa.

 Animal and Vet-Related Opportunities: